 Taking a look at the east wall of this hall, on the lower register, to the right, we see the hand of the king making an offering to Amun-Re and Mut, who are both standing.
 On both sides of the cartouche on the lintel, the king is wearing the blue war helmet, and making an offering to a seated, Falcon-headed Khonsu, who's head is surmounted by a disk within a crescent.

-Above the lintel in the second register, Khonsu offers the palm tree of the years and the sed-festival symbol, while Isis breast-feeds the young king who wears the white corwn of the south.
-On the right is the god Shu, who is wearing the ostrich plume that is his symbol.
-He receives two vessels from the hands of the king.
+Above the lintel in the second register, Khonsu offers the palm tree of the years and the sed-festival symbol, while Isis breast-feeds the young king who wears the white corwn of the

 The Frieze above this register is composed of the anaglyph of Ramesses IV's royal name, Heqamaatre Setepenamun, and his Son of Ra name, Ramesses Maatmeryamun, in which the hieroglyph "mes" is replaced by the king wearing the braid of the crown prince.
 The term "mes" implies, according to its determinative, "to be born", "birth", or "born of".